wazuh/wazuh-packages/ova/README.md

 ```

- To build an OVA with the desired package:
+ To build an OVA with versiohn 3.9.0 using elastic 6.2.2 and the stable repositories you can use:

-      #./generate_ova.sh -b -v 3.9.0 -e 6.6.2 -r [stable/unstable]
+      #./generate_ova.sh -b -v 3.9.0 -e 6.6.2 -r stable

    * **Stable:** The OVA uses released packages.
    * **Unstable:** The OVA uses unstable packages.